 Mix the eggs and flour together.
 This mixture will get a bit stiff, that's great as you are creating gluten for the puds to rise.
 Then add the milk and mix until it's silky smooth and bubbly.
 Some people rest this in the fridge, but for me it would lose bubbles, so I usually just prepare it when the oil is heating up.

 Timing is vital next.
 Pull the pan out of the oven and quickly pour a couple of tablespoons of the mixture into each cup, and return it immediately to the oven.
 If your oven has a window and a light, use it, and set your timer to 12 minutes.
-Check the look of the puds and if necessary leave them a few minutes longer.
+Check the look of the puds and if necessary leave them a few minutes longer, on a lower temperature.

 Serve with your roast dinner, vegetables and gravy.